President:

-Connor is a junior Business Analytics major with a minor in Finance.
-He has been with the club since freshman year, working with both men’s soccer and baseball analytics and most recently serving as Vice President.
-Outside of the club, he works as a student manager for Notre Dame Football and Director of Operations for Break’n Bad, an IDEA Center sports trading card startup, inspired by his own e-commerce company in high school.
-After interning for ENACT Insight, an entertainment consulting firm, in Summer 2023, Connor pursued his passion for analytics as a Sales and Customer Analytics intern for The Clorox Company this past summer.
-He hopes to begin his career in consulting upon his graduation in May 2026.
+Connor is a senior Business Analytics major with a minor in Finance.
+He has been with the club since freshman year, working with both men’s soccer and baseball analytics and serving as Vice President during his sophomore year.
+Outside of the club, he’s currently a Resident Assistant in Keenan Hall, and previously worked as a Student Manager for Notre Dame Football and Director of Operations for Break’n Bad, an IDEA Center sports trading card startup, inspired by his own e-commerce company in high school.
+Connor has explored his passion for analytics through internships at ENACT Insight (sport/entertainment consulting firm), The Clorox Company, and Publicis Sport & Entertainment (London Study Abroad), and is currently interning at Salesforce.
+He graduates in May 2026.

-For any questions about the club and opportunities to join, please contact Connor at rcasey3@nd.edu.
+For any questions about the club and opportunities to join, contact Connor at rcasey3@nd.edu.

-For any questions about potential speakers or club logistics, contact Steven at sczarnec@nd.edu.
+For any questions about club logistics, contact Thomas at tlohmann@nd.edu.

 Academic Advisor: